tom-tan/zatsu-cwl-generator/README.md

 dmd -Dddocs zatsu_cwl_generator.d
 ```

-You can see a HTML file in the `doc` directory.
+You can see a HTML file in the `docs` directory.